-The District recognizes that students may forget or lose lunch money or may have an unpaid meal account balance.
-The District endeavors to treat all students with dignity regarding unpaid meal charges; however, unpaid meal charges create a significant financial burden for the District.
-To ensure that students do not go hungry but also minimize the financial burden, the District shall charge meals and collect on meal account charges in all schools consistent with this policy.
+Helena School District recognizes that students may forget or lose lunch money or may have an unpaid meal account balance.
+We endeavor to treat all students with dignity regarding unpaid meal charges; however, unpaid meal charges create a significant financial burden for the schooldistrict.
+To ensure that students do not go hungry but also minimize the financial burden, the district shall charge meals and collect on meal account charges in all schools consistent with this policy.

-Students who are eligible to receive free meals do not have a meal account and, therefore, are not subject to this policy.
-Free lunch status students may pre-pay for or purchase a la carte items with cash or check.
+Students who are eligible to receive free meals may pre-pay for the purchase of any a la carte items with cash or check.

-Parents may restrict their child's ability to charge by sending the school written notice either stating their child cannot charge or limiting the amount their child can charge.
+Parents may restrict their child's ability to charge by sending the school written notice either stating their child cannot charge, or they can limit the amount their child can charge.
 However, they will need to send a lunch with their child.